 The QIN Forestry Department has been selectively propagating trees for growth, yield and pest tolerance for more than 30 years.
 In 2012, the QIN began a long-term effort to propagate SNC-tolerant Douglas-fir to mitigate the effects of the disease and to sustain the reservation forest and tribal economy.
-Select Douglas-fir seeds have been harvested from coastal "seed orchards" Douglas-fir seedlings - offspring of carefully selected reservation trees - are transplanted into logged areas on the Quinault Indian Reservation to rebuild strong forests.
+Select Douglas-fir seeds have been harvested from coastal "seed orchards"

-and are being propagated in a nursery.
+Douglas-fir seedlings - offspring of carefully selected reservation trees - are transplanted and are being propagated in a nursery.
 In 2015 approximately 5,000 nurserygrown seedling plugs will be planted on three test sites.
 They will be assessed in succeeding years for disease tolerance.
 The most tolerant Douglas-fir families will be selectively bred and propagated to replant in reservation forests.

-- " Quinault Indian Nation
+- " Ouinault Indian Nation

 - " USDA Animal and Plant Health Inspection Service

 - " U.S. Forest Service

 - " Northwest Tree Improvement Cooperative

 - " Swiss Needle Cast Cooperative

 - " Washington Coast Douglas-fir Cooperative